pingcap/docs/v3.0/reference/tools/error-case-handling/lightning-misuse-handling.md

 ### Reasons

 * TiDB Lightning has been used to import data previously.
 This means the data was not cleaned in the corresponding [checkpoint](/v3.0/reference/tools/tidb-lightning/checkpoints.md).
-You can check first launch log in TiDB Lightning to confirm:
+You can check the first launch log in TiDB Lightning to confirm:

     * `[checkpoint] driver = file`.
 If the log corresponding to TiDB Lightning data import shows `open checkpoint file failed, going to create a new one`, then `checkpoint` is cleaned properly.
 Otherwise, the remaining data may lead to imported data missing.
     * `[checkpoint] driver = mysql`.
-You can use TiDB API`curl http://{TiDBIP}:10080/schema/{checkpoint.schema}/{checkpoint.table}` to query the creation time of corresponding `checkpoint table`, and then confirm whether the remaining data is cleaned.
+You can use TiDB API `curl http://{TiDBIP}:10080/schema/{checkpoint.schema}/{checkpoint.table}` to query the creation time of corresponding `checkpoint table`, and then confirm whether the remaining data is cleaned.

 * TiDB Lightning imported conflicting data from data sources.
     * Data in different rows have the same primary key or unique key.